TatianaBrzezinska/wallet/README.md

 # wallet

-This is wallet connected with FireBase
+This is a wallet connected with FireBase that uses useContext for state management